 What happens in treatment?
 Basically, while lying on a couch, you are invited to talk freely to the analyst who is out of view.
 The analyst listens, explores, identifies, clarifies, spotlights, and interprets these hidden impulses at work and how you get in the way of knowing yourself.
 Through this collaborative process of unpacking and saying everything, emotional, intellectual, and behavioral links are made by your mind and new options for being become available.
 Time and commitment is necessary for this type of treatment and the benefits are everlasting.

 The main focus of this clinical treatment approach is to loosen the compulsive grip these hidden impulses have on your functioning and nurture greater flexibility to confront and manage everyday living.
-This process is accomplished through learning how to modify or change your feelings, understanding, and behaviors that interfere with your healthy adaptation to the realities of daily living.
+This process is accomplished through learning how to modify, change or accept your feelings, understanding, and behaviors which interfere with your healthy adaptation to the realities of daily living.

 Coaching is a tactical approach that mainly focuses on problem solving (primarily through intellectual means and actions, but not exclusively) a particular personal, family or workplace situation requiring adjustment or change because it causes you significant worries, distress and to feel "stuck."
 Coaching is the most simple and practical approach that initially you can take to start impacting a personal and/or a professional situation.